TsukadaMas/TsukadaMas/README.md

 - 👋 Hi, I’m @TsukadaMas
 - 👀 I’m interested in Game Development and Front End Development
-- 🌱 I’m currently learning VR Development Using Unity and Game Development Using Unreal Engine
+- 🌱 I’m currently learning VR Development Using Unity and Game Development Using Unreal Engine and C++
-- 💞️ I’m looking to collaborate on Indie Games Using Unity
+- 💞️ I’m looking to collaborate on Games and to learn more about the game industry
 - 📫 How to reach me tsukada.m@hotmail.com or via discord: tsukada.m#2601

 <!---